 We are proud to continue supporting the following returning scholars from 2018: Caitlin Frost, Sam Kroon, Ainsley Mann, Oliver McGrath, Rhian Mordaunt, Harry Norris, Elliot Rentoul, Ricky Stocker-Johns, Max Taylor, Isabel Treacy, and Hannah Worsley

 The Pinnacle foundation has provided me with unbelievable opportunities through the presentation of this scholarship.
 The Foundation does such amazing work for young LGBTIQ+ youth, and this scholarship will allow me to speak out in my own community to spread the message that you are not alone in this journey, which is something that Pinnacle continually endorses.

 This scholarship has given me the opportunity to continue studying, at a tertiary level, which is something that i am so grateful for.
 The mentorship program that Pinnacle offers is a great way to get an insight into what you can achieve if you work hard.

 Sydney NSW, Bachelor of Laws/Arts

 The Pinnacle Foundation does far more than providing financial support to marganlised students.
-It creates a strong network of talented LGBT+ youth and transforms us into the leaders that will work together to create a world that is safe for all young LGBT+ people; a world in which they are free to grow, learn and thrive.
+It creates a strong network of talented LGBTIQ+ youth and transforms us into the leaders that will work together to create a world that is safe for all young LGBTIQ+ people; a world in which they are free to grow, learn and thrive.